alexrdz/path-to-ui-architect/src/content/mindset/what-makes-a-great-ui-architect.md

 ## A Real Example: From Mess to Maintainable

 I once picked up a bug ticket that stemmed from a feature PR.
-The original issue was simple: when navigating to a user’s profile from the Pulse feed and then clicking “Back,” users were returned to the top of the page instead of their scroll position.
+The original issue was simple: when navigating to a user’s profile from a news feed and then clicking “Back,” users were either not returned to the original page or there was no back button available because the code was not handling the navigation and navigation state correctly.

 The implementation was… rough.